tonyc/stl_metrics/README.md

 ## Benchmark results: C Ruby 2.5.1 vs JRuby 9.2.9.0

-* JRuby appears to be maybe 15% faster
+* JRuby appears to be maybe 15% faster out of the box
 * I didn't spend a lot of time tweaking JRuby.
 Lots of stuff could also be parallelized
 * See `benchmark.rb` for script